Android-for-Python/Android-for-Python-Users/README.md

 The lifetime of the service's Python script is usually determined by an infinite loop, if this is the case the lifetime of the service is determined by the lifetime of the app.
 A service started by a Kivy app executes while the app is either in the foreground or paused, and like a Python subprocess stops when the app stops.
 An app stops when it is removed from the list of currently started apps.
 This lifetime is different from the lifetime of a Java service which is persistent.

 A service can be killed at any time by Android if it requires the resources.
 Generally a background service is more likely to be killed than a foreground service.
 Extend the lifetime using [`setAutoRestartService()`](https://github.com/kivy/python-for-android/blob/develop/doc/source/services.rst#service-auto-restart) which forces a service to restart when it stops (set to False when comanding the service to stop).
-If you use auto restart you must use `kivy==master`.
-With [kivy==2.0.0](https://github.com/kivy/kivy/pull/7508), the Kivy app which started the service and which has since stopped will hang with a black screen when it is restarted and the service is still running.

 ## Service Performance